ryankrum/dde-documentation/Allen_Cahn.rst

 The first argument to ``pde`` is a 2-dimensional vector where the first component(``x[:, 0]``) is :math:`x`-coordinate and the second componenet (``x[:, 1]``) is the :math:`t`-coordinate.
 The second argument is the network output, i.e., the solution :math:`u(x, t)`, but here we use ``y`` as the name of the variable.

-Next, we consider the initial conditions and boundary constraints.
-As stated above, we want both conditions to be hard constraints, so we must transform the output as follows
+Next, we consider the initial conditions and boundary constraints, defining the transformation of the output as follows

 .. code-block:: python